 Just as with cars, boats can crash, roll over, and get stranded.
 And as with car accidents, boat accidents can cause devastating injuries:

-If someone's negligence caused a boating accident, the injury party may be entitled to "compensatory damages" for:
+If someone's negligence caused a boating accident, the injured party may be entitled to "compensatory damages" for:

 - medical bills,